-19.1 Restroom facilities in one of the surrounding buildings will be designated at the Pre-Construction Meeting for use by the General Contractor's workforce during construction.
-The designated restroom(s) and areas accessible to General Contractor must be kept clean and neat during construction.
-Failure to keep them clean will result in the General Contractor being required to provide portable toilets at his cost at the site.
-Drinking water shall be provided from an approved safe source so piped or transported as to be kept clean and fresh and served from single service containers or satisfactory types of sanitary drinking stands or fountains.
+19.1 At the beginning of the Project, before any Work is started, the General Contractor shall furnish, install and maintain ample sanitary facilities for the workforce.
+Permanent toilets in the existing building shall not be used during construction of the Project.
+Drinking water shall be provided from an approved safe source, piped or transported as to be kept clean and fresh and served from single service containers or satisfactory types of sanitary drinking stands or fountains.
 All such facilities and services shall be furnished in strict accordance with existing governing health regulations.